 - Payments made in respect of a restraint of trade (i.e. sterilisation of a person's income earning capacity) to any natural person must be included in definition of remuneration. - The amount received or accrued to a natural person shall be included in the definition of remuneration as restraint of trade if: - Employment or the holding of any office; or - Any past or future employment or the holding of an office.

-Restraint of trade payments must reflect under code 3613 on the certificate
+Reflect under code 3613 on the certificate

 14.4 LEAVE PAY

 Definition of "remuneration" in Paragraph 1 of the Fourth Schedule